You know those days when the rain won’t end and all you want is to curl up on the couch with something comforting to eat?

 2. With a noodle peeler, make noodles with the zucchini (time-saving tip: you can buy store bought if desired, but I like to make them fresh).
 Set aside.

 3. In a small bowl, whisk together the tamarind, fish sauce, soy sauce, brown sugar and Sriracha sauce.
 Set aside.

 4. In a large saute pan heat 1 tablespoon canola oil until almost smoking.
 Add the tofu in a single layer and cook until golden on both sides, about 7 minutes total.
 Remove the tofu from the pan and set aside.

 5. Add the other tablespoon of oil into the pan and add the eggs.
 Scramble until set.
-Add the mushrooms, scallions and zucchini and saute for a 3 minutes until the zucchini get soft.
+Add the mushrooms, scallions, and zucchini and saute for 3 minutes until the zucchini get soft.

 6. Add in the rice noodles and toss until well combined with the zucchini and egg.
 Add in the tofu, shrimp and mung bean sprouts and combine well.